bnoguchi/mongoose-auth/README.md

 - And you also get this pattern for other modules - e.g., `everyauth.twitter.user`,
   `everyauth.github.user`, etc.

+You also get access to the view helper

+- `user` - the same as `everyauth.user` above

+As an example of how you would use these, consider the following `./views/user.jade` jade template:

+    .user-id
+      .label User Id
+      .value #{user.id}
+    .facebook-id
+      .label User Facebook Id
+      .value #{everyauth.facebook.user.id}

 The "STEP 2: Add in the Routing" step in the last code sample also provides convenience methods on the `ServerRequest` instance `req`.
 From any scope that has access to `req`, you get the following convenience getter and method:

 - `req.loggedIn` - a Boolean getter that tells you if the request is by a logged in user
+- `req.user`     - the mongoose User document associated with the session
 - `req.logout()` - clears the sesion of your auth data

 ## Using Multiple Authorization Strategies at Once